Draperstown Artillery Range

 This photograph shows United States Marine Corps parading along Strand Road, Londonderry past the American Barber shop which stood at the junction with Custom House Street.
 The same location is shown below - Unfortunately the "E.W.S."
 (Emergency Water Supply) sign which can be seen painted on the original photograph has now gone.

-The photograph was taken on 6th May 1943 and the Marines are being led by Captain John S. Hudson who is also shown below while in Londonderry.
+The photograph top left was taken on 6th May 1943 and the Marines are being led by Captain John S. Hudson who is also shown below while in Londonderry.
 He then served in the Pacific and retired from the U.S.M.C. as a Colonel in 1967.

 Following his death at the age of 89 in 2009 he was buried with full Military Honours in Arlington National Cemetery.